awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-appmesh-virtualnode-tlsvalidationcontext.md

 ## Properties<a name="aws-properties-appmesh-virtualnode-tlsvalidationcontext-properties"></a>

 `SubjectAlternativeNames`  <a name="cfn-appmesh-virtualnode-tlsvalidationcontext-subjectalternativenames"></a>
 A reference to an object that represents the SANs for a Transport Layer Security \(TLS\) validation context\.
+If you don't specify SANs on the *terminating* mesh endpoint, the Envoy proxy for that node doesn't verify the SAN on a peer client certificate\.
+If you don't specify SANs on the *originating* mesh endpoint, the SAN on the certificate provided by the terminating endpoint must match the mesh endpoint service discovery configuration\.
+Since SPIRE vended certificates have a SPIFFE ID as a name, you must set the SAN since the name doesn't match the service discovery name\.
 *Required*: No
 *Type*: [SubjectAlternativeNames](aws-properties-appmesh-virtualnode-subjectalternativenames.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)